openfaas/faas/watchdog/README.md

 * of-watchdog

+Forking a new process per request has advantages such as process isolation, portability and simplicity.
+Any process can be made into a function without any additional code.
+The of-watchdog and its "HTTP" mode is an optimization which maintains one single process between all requests.

 A new version of the watchdog is being tested over at [openfaas-incubator/of-watchdog](https://github.com/openfaas-incubator/of-watchdog).

 This re-write is mainly structural for on-going maintenance.
 It will be a drop-in replacement for the existing watchdog and also has binary releases available.

-* AfterBurn Optimizations

-Forking a new process per request has many advantages for isolation, simplicity and means any process can be a function without any additional code.
-AfterBurn is an optimization which maintains one single process between all requests and means a Java function can execute a round-trip in as little as 10-12ms without further tuning.
-It relies on a simple client library maintained by this project for each runtime language.

-You can read about [AfterBurn](https://blog.alexellis.io/openfaas-serverless-acceleration/) on my blog.
-It is supported by the of-watchdog and a version is also available for the existing watchdog in [PR #224](https://github.com/openfaas/faas/pull/224).

 ### Working with HTTP headers